study-pm/devops/SETUP.md

 ```sh
 $ code -v
 ```

+## PostgreSQL
+PostgreSQL is available for download as ready-to-use packages or installers for various platforms, as well as a source code archive if you want to build it yourself.
+Go to the [official download page](https://www.postgresql.org/download/) to get the installation instructions considering your specific case.

 ## Fetch code
 1. Use `git clone` command to fetch the source code from a remote repository.
 Using `--recurse-submodules` option will automatically initialize and update each submodule in the repository, including nested submodules if any of the submodules in the repository have submodules themselves.